 MISSION AND PHILOSOPHY STATEMENTS

-The mission of Arapahoe Community College, Department of Nursing is to provide excellent education that prepares the learner to become a member of the nursing profession, meeting the needs of diverse populations.
+The mission of Arapahoe Community College, Department of Nursing is to advance professional nursing practice by delivering high quality, accessible education which prepares learners to meet complex health and wellness needs of diverse clients and communities.

 The philosophy of the nursing faculty is in harmony with and supports the mission statement of Arapahoe Community College.
 The philosophy of Arapahoe Community College’s Nursing Department is based on the following core values: